cardano-foundation/ledgerjs-hw-app-cardano/README.md

     * `yarn test-speculos`.
 Runs the `test-integration` test against the Speculos emulator.

 2. `yarn device-self-test`.
 Runs tests defined in the application code of the Ledger application, requires development build of the application.
     * `yarn device-self-test-speculos`.
-Runs `yarn device-self-test` on Speculos (useful because the full app in debug mode with self-tests does not fit on Nanos S).
+Runs `yarn device-self-test` on Speculos (useful because the full app in debug mode with self-tests does not fit on Nano S).

 Note that for these tests it is advisable to install the developer build of the Cardano app with _headless_ mode enabled unless you want to verify the UI flows, otherwise you will need a significant amount of time to manually confirm all prompts on the device.